phenotips/phenomecentral.org/tests/Readme.md

 ## Limitations
 - UI/UX issues can't be detected  effectively.
 Ex.
 Element is present but is in 1 pt font or hard to see.
-- A seperate machine or server is highly recommended for test stability.
+- A separate machine or server is highly recommended for test stability.
 While Selenium does not explicitly capture the mouse or keyboard, the browser window might come into focus if a native OS error dialogue (such as the one we get when being prompted for unsaved changes) pops up.
 Use with caution.